 - CTR – Click Through Rate of Clicks over Impressions

 - Average position – The average position of a search query in different Google pages.
-For instance, if for a given keyword you are ranking #1 in the US and #3 in the UK the average position is #2.
+For instance, you are ranking #1 in the US and #3 in the for a given keyword UK, the average position is #2.

 The Search Console reports inside Google Analytics provide insights that aren’t available using Google Analytics alone.

-The bottom line is that once you know what’s working for you, you can continue optimizing your pages.
+The bottom line is that you can continue optimizing your pages once you know what’s working for you.